JDSherbert/Unreal-Engine-Async-Load-Tool/README.md

     *    USomeObject* SomeLoadedObject = nullptr;
     *    UAsyncLoader::AsyncLoadObject<USomeObject>(ObjectSoftPtr, SomeLoadedObject);
     *    // Use the loaded object
-    *    if (SomeLoadedObject != nullptr) // Always check for nullptrs on softloaded objects
+    *    if (SomeLoadedObject != nullptr) // Always check for nullptrs on asyncloaded objects
     *    {
     *       // Do something with the loaded object
     *    }